continue-revolution/sd-webui-animatediff/README.md

 # AnimateDiff for Stable Diffusion WebUI

+> It seems that WebUI v1.9.0 has some major mess-up.
+Please do not use this WebUI version.
+You can use either v1.8.0 or v1.9.3 (latest).

 This extension aim for integrating [AnimateDiff](https://github.com/guoyww/AnimateDiff/) with [CLI](https://github.com/s9roll7/animatediff-cli-prompt-travel) into [AUTOMATIC1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) with [ControlNet](https://github.com/Mikubill/sd-webui-controlnet), and form the most easy-to-use AI video toolkit.
 You can generate GIFs in exactly the same way as generating images after enabling this extension.

 This extension implements AnimateDiff in a different way.
 It inserts motion modules into UNet at runtime, so that you do not need to reload your model weights if you don't want to.